Get the Tata Capital App to apply for Loans & manage your account. Download Now

 • Leads to Litigation

 If a cheque bounce leads to a legal issue, the court will not be in your favour.
-You will receive a recovery order, failure to which can damage your financial credibility.
+You will receive a recovery order, failure to which can damage your financial credibility and the cheque bounce will affect CIBIL score.
 Although a court judgment does not directly impact your CIBIL score, your future applications may be rejected.

 • Increases Risk Awareness

-A bounced cheque leaves a negative impression in the lender’s mind.
+You might assume that a bounced cheque will reduce your CIBIL score and also leave a negative impression in the lender’s mind.
 They feel you are a high-risk customer and may not approve your loan application.
 While it may not directly affect your credit report, it can reduce your chances of getting loan approvals.

 How to Avoid Cheque Bounces?

-If cheque clearances are regularly missed, your credit score can be affected.
+If cheque clearances are regularly missed, does cheque bounce affect CIBIL?
+Yes, your credit score can be affected.
 It’s important to be mindful of this and take steps to avoid such situations:

 1. Switch to Digital Mode